ddasker/mysql-enterprise/install-ee/install-ee.md

     <copy>PATH=$PATH:/mysql/mysql-latest/bin:$HOME/.local/bin:$HOME/bin</copy>
     ```

 12. Save the changes, log out and log in again via ssh for the changes to take effect on the user profile.
-Or you can source the .bash profile file to update your environment.
+Or you can source the .bash&#95;profile file to update your environment.

  **![#00cc00](https://via.placeholder.com/15/00cc00/000000?text=+) shell>**
     ```